daviddenton/fintrospect/src/test/scala/examples/README.md

 - ```/customformats```	- creating a custom message format with it's own Response Builder: HipsterXML
 - ```/customparameters```	- creating a custom serialisation format for request parameters and bodies
 - ```/extended```	- the library application.
 Example used on the Github project README
 - ```/full```	- the building security system example.
-This is a full example of Fintrospect features.
+This is a full example of Fintrospect features
 - ```/json4s```	- shows the usage of a JSON library for message marshalling